sderosiaux/every-single-day-i-tldr/README.md

 # 11-02-2023

+- https://medium.com/event-driven-utopia/operational-use-case-patterns-for-apache-kafka-and-flink-part-1-5a0f8742df90 Operational Use case Patterns for Apache Kafka and Flink — Part 1
 - https://tech.ovoenergy.com/developer-experience-at-ovo/ Developer Experience at OVO
 - https://www.bytewax.io/blog/real-time-ml What is Real-Time ML and Why Does Stream Processing Matter